Approved Retirement Fund “ARF”

 - 6%: for ARF holders with a market value above €2 million

 The imputed distribution valuation date is the 30th November.

-The benefit of owning a ARF is that you own the fund and you can decide to invest it as you see fit and if you’re unfortunate enough to die the value of the fund will be passed to your next of kin in association with revenue rules.
+The benefit of owning an ARF is that you own the fund and you can decide to invest it as you see fit and, in the event of your death, the value of the fund will be passed to your next of kin in association with revenue rules.
 This is opposed to an Annuity, in which the funds are not passed to your next of kin, and instead cease in the event of your death.